ibm-cloud-docs/EventStreams/eventstreams157.md

 A key difference between the Dedicated and Enterprise plans is that Dedicated supports provisioning of multiple instances of the {{site.data.keyword.messagehub}} service.
 That is, the users in Dedicated can each provision an instance of {{site.data.keyword.messagehub}}, but that instance resides on the Dedicated 4 Kafka node {{site.data.keyword.messagehub}} cluster.
 To the users it looks like they have their own instance of {{site.data.keyword.messagehub}}.

-When moving off a Dedicated {{site.data.keyword.messagehub}} cluster, you have two options.
+When moving from a Dedicated {{site.data.keyword.messagehub}} cluster, you have two options:

-1. Provision {{site.data.keyword.messagehub}} instances on the Public multi-tenant Standard plan (See Standard Plan link)
+1. Provision {{site.data.keyword.messagehub}} instances on the Public multi-tenant [Standard plan] (/docs/services/EventStreams?topic=eventstreams-plan_choose#plan_standard).
 2. Or, if hosting an instance on a Public multi-tenant plan is not an option, create their {{site.data.keyword.messagehub}} resources on an Enterprise plan.
 The following discussion illustrates this option.

 The {{site.data.keyword.messagehub}} Enterprise plan would be provisioned by the Admin in the account, or at least a user with sufficient permissions to provision such an instance.
 The "Admin" then grants access rights to users to create topics and partitions on that Enterprise instance.